Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Configuration file
 You can use a configuration file to set your desired options, rather than running the `props` command.
 This is particularly useful if you have a large amount of custom props you want to set.
 Download the [settings file](https://raw.githubusercontent.com/Magisk-Modules-Repo/MagiskHide-Props-Config/master/common/propsconf_conf), extract it from the module zip (in the /common folder) or copy it from the module directory under /data/adb (in the /common folder), fill in the desired options (follow the instructions in the file), place it in the root of your internal storage (/sdcard), in /data or in /cache (or /data/cache if you're using an A/B device) and reboot.
 You can also use the configuration file when first installing the module.
 Just place the file in the root of your internal storage (or one of the other previously mentioned locations) before flashing the module and the installation script will set everything up.

-**NOTE!** If a configuration file is used during boot there will be a reboot during the late_start service boot mode, to load the newly set up values.
+**NOTE!** If a configuration file is used during boot there will be a reboot during the late_start service boot stage, to load the newly set up values.
 This can cause issues for devices that have to boot through recovery for Magisk to be active (A-only SAR devices), so a manual reboot after the automatic one will be necessary (or just use the configuration file at install instead).

 If you edit the configuration file in Windows, make sure that you use a text editor that can handle [Unix file endings](https://en.m.wikipedia.org/wiki/Newline), such as Notepad++ and similar editors (not regular Windows Notepad).